pkt-cash/pkt-docs/docs/mining/index.md

     apt install file
     apt install gcc git
     ```

-    Remove .bashrc and .profile to resolve [this build error](https://github.com/sodiumoxide/sodiumoxide/issues/460).
+On Azure, you may need to remove .bashrc and .profile to resolve [this build error](https://github.com/sodiumoxide/sodiumoxide/issues/460).

     ```
     rm ~/.bashrc
     rm ~/.profile